0%

 Our Story

-The National Plan for Hispanic/Latino Ministry is a robust strand of almost thirty years worth of narratives ranging from a racial, economic, political, and religious spectrum.
+The Plan for Hispanic/Latino Ministry is a robust strand of almost thirty years worth of narratives ranging from a racial, economic, political, and religious spectrum.
 We are collage of diverse stories comprised of fragility and resilience; setbacks and breakthroughs; and certainty and ambiguity.

 Our story is not only a confirmation that God is “making a way in the wilderness and streams in the wasteland” (Isaiah 43:19 NIV) but also a road map to continue that discerning, unrestricted, and all-inclusive vision as we move on to the third decade of the twenty-first century.